Three kinds of debt survive bankruptcy discharge, because they are unlike the other sixteen non dischargeable debts.

 Debts that are created as a result of fraud, misrepresentation or false pretenses aren’t subject to being wiped out.
 That’s §523(a)(2).

-Note that the exception looks at the transaction at the being.
-The debtor may have behaved badly, resisting payment, after a debt was created and still get it discharged.
+Note that the exception looks at the transaction at its begining.
 The statute focuses on money, property, services to the extent obtained by fraud.

-If the false statement is one about the debtor’s financial condition when the transaction is going down, that statement must be in writing to preclude discharge.
+There’s another wrinkle.
+If the alleged false statement is one about the debtor’s financial condition, that statement must be in writing to preclude discharge.

 Breach of fiduciary duty survives